10 Reasons to Switch to an Updated Timekeeping System

-- Deters time theft – Self-reported timesheets or outdated time card systems are vulnerable to time theft.
-For instance, according to the U.S. Bureau of Labor statistics, employees “buddy punching” for other employees is estimated to cost employers $373 million annually.
+Self-reported timesheets or outdated time card systems are vulnerable to time theft.
+For instance, according to the U.S. Bureau of Labor Statistics, employees “buddy punching” for other employees is estimated to cost employers $373 million annually.
 An automated timekeeping system is your best defense against padded timesheets and inaccuracies.

-- Provides mobile solutions – Many industries send their employees on the road, or have telecommuting arrangements with remote employees.
+Many industries send their employees on the road or have telecommuting arrangements with remote employees.
 Workers who aren’t in an office can use mobile time tracking software to clock in from their smartphone or computer.
 Not every timekeeping system provides these options, but many do.

-- Tracks PTO – If you want to put overtime, double time, PTO, holiday pay, and sick pay on auto-calculate, customizable time and attendance software allows you to create policies that spring into effect and calculate (and dispense) hours according to your rules.
-This reduces the time it takes to calculate timecards and allocate employees paid time off.
+If you want to put overtime, double-time, PTO, holiday pay, and sick pay on auto-calculate, customizable time and attendance software allows you to create policies that spring into effect and calculate (and dispense) hours according to your rules.
+This reduces the time it takes to calculate timecards and allocates employees paid time off.

-- Protects against lawsuits – Not paying your employees for all the time they’ve worked is a fast way to become embroiled in an FLSA lawsuit.
-Automated time and attendance software creates digital timesheets as your employees clock in and out during the pay period.
+Not paying your employees for all the time they’ve worked is a fast way to become embroiled in an FLSA lawsuit.
+Automated time and attendance software create digital timesheets as your employees’ clock in and out during the pay period.
 At the end of the pay period, you can have employees review their hours and digitally sign off on them to approve.
 This means protection from lawsuits in the future.

 Digitizing your timekeeping systems is worth its weight in gold when it comes to reducing your payroll costs, eliminating time theft, making your payroll operations more efficient, and protecting yourself from wage and hour lawsuits.
 Some software applications also integrate payroll capabilities (like Fingercheck), making the process even faster.